How the destination for Edge Processor works

 You can confirm the destinations that are available by checking the Destinations page, and view additional details about a given destination by selecting it on the Destinations page.

 Edge Processors currently provide no data delivery guarantees.
-However, to help prevent data loss, the Edge Processor holds data in a queue if it is unable to send data to a destination or if it receives more data than it can send.
-If the queue fills up before the destination is available again, then data loss still occurs as the Edge Processor starts dropping any additional data that it receives.
+However, to help prevent data loss, the Edge Processor instance holds data in a queue if it is unable to send data to a destination or if it receives more data than it can send.
+If the queue fills up before the destination is available again, then the Edge Processor back pressures the data until it is ready to be sent to the destination and will continue to attempt to put data in the queue unless the Edge Processor needs to restart or shut down.
+If the Edge Processor instance shuts down or restarts while data is being sent, data cannot be written to a persistent queue which can cause data loss.

 Queued data is stored on the hard drive of the Edge Processor host.
-By default, the queue is configured to hold up to 10000 batches of data.
-The amount of data contained in each batch and how quickly the queue fills up varies depending on the rate at which the Edge Processor is receiving data.
-Typically, a queue size of 10000 holds at least 3 minutes of processing data.
+By default, the queue is configured to hold up to 10000 batches of events.
+Depending on which receiver you use, each batch can contain various amounts of events ranging from 1 to 128 events.
+The amount of data contained and how quickly the queue fills up varies depending on the rate at which the Edge Processor is receiving data.

 Once the destination is available again, the Edge Processor sends the queued events to the destination.
 It might take some time for newer data to be processed by an Edge Processor as the data in the queue is prioritized first.
 If you want to adjust the size of the queue, see the solution instructions in An Edge Processor fails to send data, and logs a "Dropping data because sending_queue is full" error.